 To this end - I present you with three new remixes of mine.
 All three of which I had contemplated chopping beyond recognition to make into “Original” productions, instead I decided to leave them with a certain degree of their integrity and present them to you with my own spin on them in a variety of ways.
 I’m perpetually stealing ideas from other DJs, from musicians that inspire me, from songs I love.
 I feel like the best way for me to be original in this case is to present these songs to you in this manner.

 So here you have a remix of Symarip’s Skinhead Moonstomp - which was originally posted in conjunction with an extensive interview and overview on Generation Bass: The Moombahtonista.
 Second is a remix of Trouble Funk’s Pump Me Up which was posted in conjunction with another interview and overview on Cool-Breezy.
 The third is brand new as of today and is a remix of Charles A. Chepkwony Kolu Band’s Yach Busurek.
-Enjoy the originals and the remixes below.@1 year ago with 4 notes
+Enjoy the originals and the remixes below.@2 years ago with 4 notes